 Finally, finish your road trip just outside of Pittsburgh at the magical and uplifting Phipps Conservatory and Botanical Gardens.
 Shannon of The TV Traveler

 Washington DC to Williamsburg, Virginia to Outer Banks, North Carolina

 Looking for a week-long family vacation on the east coast?
 Your family will love getting up close and personal with our nation’s history with an American road trip from Washington DC to the Outer Banks of North Carolina with a stop in Williamsburg along the way!

 Spend your first two days in Washington DC.
 Make sure to visit the world-renowned Smithsonian Museums, the National Monuments, and Washington Zoo.
 Hungry?
 Be sure to try Founding Farmers.

 Next, head two and half hours south and step back in time into the country’s largest living history museum.
 Over two days here, visit Colonial Williamsburg, Jamestown Settlement, and the Yorktown Battlefield.
 History not your thing?
 Check out Busch Gardens or Water Country USA.
 King’s Creek Plantation is a great family friendly choice when looking for a place to stay.

 Outer Banks, North Carolina

 Finally finish up your week in the Outer Banks of North Carolina.
 Options are endless from surfing to paddle boarding to mini golf.
 More must dos include Jockey’s Ridge, the Wright Brothers Memorial, and lighthouse hunting.
-While many families rent houses in the area, great hotel options are the Hilton Garden Inn or the Sanderling Resort.
+While many vacation rentals in the Outer Banks, great hotel options are the Hilton Garden Inn or the Sanderling Resort.
 There are truly so many fun family friendly things to do in the Outer Banks.
 Julie at More Than Main Street

 Midwest Road Trips